 Part of our mission is to challenge attitudes surrounding domestic abuse and educate the community around us.
 We firmly believe that through training and preventative education, together we can work towards achieving our vision of a society free from domestic abuse.

-Using direct experience from our work, we passionately deliver training to a range of people across the community, including statutory services, other voluntary organisations, healthcare services and a range of private sector businesses.
+Using direct experience from our work, we passionately deliver training to a range of people across the community, including statutory services, other voluntary organisations, healthcare services, religious organisations and a range of private sector businesses.
 We strive to reach people from all walks of life with the aim of providing accessible domestic abuse education in an engaging and informative way.
-Please be aware that due to Covid-19 all of our training has moved online.

-If you’re interested in domestic abuse awareness training, get in touch by emailing admin@Belfastwomensaid.org.uk.
+If you’re interested in domestic abuse awareness training, get in touch with our Training Project Manager rebecca.grounds@Belfastwomensaid.org.uk.

 We are passionate about making genuine change by investing in our children and young people; we believe that early intervention in the form of preventative education is one factor in challenging the status quo that perpetuates domestic abuse against women.